The Venezuela crisis

 A collaborative approach

-Hundreds of thousands of Venezuelans in neighbouring countries do not have any form of identification or residence permits; thus, they are unable to exercise their basic rights.
+Hundreds of thousands of Venezuelans in neighbouring countries still do not have any form of identification, regular status or residence permits; thus, they are unable to exercise their basic rights.

-UNHCR is working with neighbouring governments to implement a comprehensive and coordinated needs-based approach to improve the care for displaced Venezuelans.
+UNHCR is working with neighbouring governments, UN agencies and partners to implement a comprehensive and coordinated needs-based approach to improve the care for displaced Venezuelans.

-UNHCR’s action complements what governments are doing to provide emergency shelter to Venezuelans entering bordering States and major cities.
+UNHCR’s action complements what governments are doing to provide emergency shelter and protection services to Venezuelans in bordering States and major cities.

-At the same time, the UN Refugee Agency is implementing measures to guarantee their protection and secure their fundamental rights.
+At the same time, the UN Refugee Agency is implementing measures to guarantee their protection, reduce risks along displacement routes and secure their fundamental rights.

 In the throes of displacement and poverty